Organization: BC College of Nurses and Midwives (BCCNM)

 How to Apply

-If you are interested in this position, please apply online by 11:59pm on July 16, 2023.
+If you are interested in this position, please apply online by 11:59pm on November 13, 2023.
 This opportunity will remain posted until filled; however, priority consideration will be given to those who apply by the deadline.
-To see a full list of our current opportunities or to learn more about working at the BC College of Nurses & Midwives, please visit our website at Careers at BCCNM.
+To see a full list of our current opportunities or to learn more about working with the BC College of Nurses & Midwives, please visit our website at Careers at BCCNM.

 Please note: BCCNM is committed to providing a safe and healthy environment for all College staff.
 Any employee hired must be fully vaccinated against COVID-19 or must have a BCCNM approved exemption before beginning work for the College.